-The map-area ( area shown in Figure 4 ) is near the western edge of the Bowser basin (Gabrielse and Wheeler, 1961) and is approximately twelve miles east of the main Coast Mountains plutonic complex.
-It contains partly or completely metasometized, sedimentary, volcanic, and intrusive rocks.
-The volcanic and sedimentary rocks are probably Lower Jurassic, and the intrusive rocks are only slightly younger.
+The map area (area shown in Figure 4) is near the western edge of the Bowser basin (Gabrielse and Wheeler, 1961) and is approximately twelve miles east of the main Coast Range plutonic complex.
+It contains partly or completely metasomatized, volcanic, sedimentary and intrusive rocks.
+The volcanic and sedimentary rocks are probably Lower to Middle Jurassic, and the intrusive rocks are only slightly younger.

-The volcanic and sedimentary rocks form part of the Lower Hazelton Group and/or possibly part of the Upper Takla Group (?).
-The intrusions are most likely related to the Coast Mountain period of igneous activity.
+The volcanic and sedimentary rocks form part of the Lower Hazelton Group and possibly part of the Upper Takla (?)
+Group.
+The intrusions are most likely related to the Coast Range period of igneous activity.

-Lower Hazelton and/or possibly Upper Takla (?)
-Group
+Lower Hazelton and Upper Takla (?)
+Groups